KaiserY/rust-book-chinese/content/Testing 测试.md

 #[test]
 #[ignore]
 fn expensive_test() {
-    // code that takes an hour to run
+    // Code that takes an hour to run...
 }
 ```